Oghma-Infinium/Modding-Guides/tutorials/Verifying your Modlist Install.md

 Press Enter, then type in:

-`wabbajack-cli verify-modlist-install -m {path to your WJ folder}\3.4.1.0\downloaded_mod_lists\{modlist wabbajack file} -i "{modlist install folder path}"`
+`wabbajack-cli verify-modlist-install -m {path to your WJ folder}\3.4.2.0\downloaded_mod_lists\{modlist wabbajack file} -i "{modlist install folder path}"`

 > **Remember to remove the `{ }` brackets in the command and edit those sections so that it points to your own install paths!**

-I recommend copy-pasting the above command into a notepad program, then filling out the bracketed sections on said Notepad to accommodate your directories, and copy-pasting the command back into the terminal.
+I recommend copy-pasting the above command into a notepad program, then filling out the bracketed sections on said notepad to accommodate your directories, and copy-pasting the command back into the terminal.

 Using my Vagabond install as an example, the command would look like this for me:

-`wabbajack-cli verify-modlist-install -m F:\Wabbajack\3.4.1.0\downloaded_mod_lists\WakingDreams_@@_vagabond.wabbajack -i "F:\Vagabond"`
+`wabbajack-cli verify-modlist-install -m F:\Wabbajack\3.4.2.0\downloaded_mod_lists\WakingDreams_@@_vagabond.wabbajack -i "F:\Vagabond"`